ExtensionsStore/BannerUploader/README.md

 <img src="md/popup.png" />

-You can also save banner content as templates to be used by other templates.
+You can also save banner content as templates to be used by other banners.